"Well, I just heard the news today;

-Pepe, the music-resource coordinator of Agape Europe (Campus Crusade for Christ in Western Europe), recognizes the need for innovation to reach young people.
-X-nelo is a ministry of Keynote, the music division of Campus Crusade, and they share his vision.
+Pepe, the music-resource coordinator of Agape Europe (Cru in Western Europe), recognizes the need for innovation to reach young people.
+X-nelo is a ministry of Keynote, the music division of Cru, and they share his vision.

 The American group engages international audiences with themes that secular artists like U2, Creed and the Dave Matthews Band have already tapped into: purpose, truth and immortality.

 X-nelo performs these secular songs, adding original songs and personal testimonies to their repertoire to communicate how Jesus speaks to man's deepest questions.

 In 2002, X-nelo embarked on a pioneering venture with the campus ministry in France.
 The stage was set in hopes that this new strategy might cultivate the spiritual soil in a land where hearts and minds consistently reject Christianity.

 "In the last 5 years we have seen practically no [Christian] presence," says Bill Morin, campus director in Paris.

 Yet the ministry in Paris was launched in 1986 because of its strategic demographics.
 With 500,000 university students, and roughly 100,000 of them coming from around the globe, Paris has among the highest concentrations of international students on the planet.

 Bill explains: "Most of them are from 'unreached nations' in North Africa, the Middle East and Central Asia -- places where you can't [minister] to students openly."